hedgedoc/hedgedoc/docs/guides/auth/keycloak.md

 CMD_OAUTH2_CLIENT_ID=<your client ID>
 CMD_OAUTH2_CLIENT_SECRET=<your client secret, which you can find under the Credentials tab for your client>
 CMD_OAUTH2_PROVIDERNAME=Keycloak
-CMD_DOMAIN=<codimd.example.com>
+CMD_DOMAIN=<hedgedoc.example.com>
 CMD_PROTOCOL_USESSL=true
 CMD_URL_ADDPORT=false
 ```

 6. Run `docker-compose up -d` to apply your settings.
-7. Sign in to your CodiMD using your Keycloak ID
+7. Sign in to your HedgeDoc using your Keycloak ID